 The Ukrainian Black Sea corridor and ports operate under IMO Circular Letter 4748 and local guidance, though operational differences should be expected.
-While direct targeting of vessels at sea is not expected, collateral damage from malfunctioning drones and missiles and debris remains a possibility.

 Operational disruptions such as power outages and air raid alarms are likely until security improves.
-An elevated threat to maritime trade in the NW Black Sea and near the conflict area persists due to Russian actions against vessels and port infrastructure.
+An elevated threat to maritime trade in the NW Black Sea and near the conflict area persists due to likely Russian actions against vessels and port infrastructure.